nubenetes/awesome-kubernetes/docs/terraform.md

     - [circleci.com: Infrastructure as Code, part 3: automate Kubernetes deployments with CI/CD and Terraform](https://circleci.com/blog/learn-iac-part3/)
 - [hashicorp.com: Terraform Adds Support for GKE Autopilot](https://www.hashicorp.com/blog/terraform-adds-support-for-gke-autopilot)
 - [hackernoon.com: Exporting Your GKE Cluster to Terraform Cloud: A Guide with Challenges and Solutions](https://hackernoon.com/exporting-your-gke-cluster-to-terraform-cloud-a-guide-with-challenges-and-solutions)
+- [github.com/roib20: Terraform - Provision a GKE Cluster with Cloudflare Ingress and ArgoCD](https://github.com/roib20/terraform-provision-gke-cloudflare) This repo contains three Terraform modules to provision a GKE cluster, and then deploy Helm charts and Kubernetes manifests.
+The included deployments are designed for a fully-functioning Ingress controller that works with Cloudflare.

 ==}